 In 1985, Groff's Meats relocated to 33 North Market Street, from 13 Market Street where the brothers, Joseph and John Groff started the business in 1775.
 This property was originally presumed to be the location of Dissinger and Garman Blacksmiths in 1908.
 Further research suggests that the blacksmith shop was actually located on the west side of Market Street.
-The first confirmed owners of the property were Paul and Grace Grubb, who purchased the land in 1935.
+Paul and Grace Grubb, purchased the land in 1935.
 They later added Grace's parents' Henry K. and Cora Ober and the property functioned as a gas station until 1975.
 Henry Ober was highly involved in the Elizabethtown College and was a professor and a president of the college, and he was a pastor at the Church of the Brethren until his death.
 Gulf Oil purchased the property in 1966 and sold it in 1975 to the Martins.